markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/safety.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To address these concerns, the university could consider enhancing security measures, such as increasing patrols in areas where incidents are reported and improving the security of dormitories with better locks or access control systems.
+- Increase lighting in poorly lit areas, especially where students wait for transportation.
+- Review and strengthen access control measures to prevent unauthorized entry into buildings.
+- Enhance the visibility and presence of security personnel, particularly during nighttime hours.
+- Ensure consistent enforcement of safety policies and communicate this clearly to students.
+- Explore the possibility of a more secure campus layout or additional measures to mitigate the risks associated with an open campus.
-- Additionally, providing more resources and support for students seeking accommodations could alleviate some of the stress associated with feeling unsafe.
+- Provide additional resources and support for students to report safety concerns and receive timely assistance.
-- The university might also benefit from offering more safety education programs, including how to secure belongings and awareness of surroundings.
-- Improving communication about safety incidents and the measures taken in response could help build trust between the administration and the student body.
-- Finally, fostering a more proactive approach to safety and security, rather than a reactive one, could contribute to a safer campus environment.
+- Offer safety education programs to help students navigate the urban environment safely.

     </ul>